New Jersey State Wage and Hour Law Abstract 2023 Poster Required

-The New Jersey State Wage and Hour Law Abstract is a minimum wage law poster by the New Jersey Department Of Labor and Workforce Development.
+The New Jersey State Wage and Hour Law Abstract 2023 is a labor law posters poster by the New Jersey Department Of Labor and Workforce Development.
 This is a mandatory posting for all employers in New Jersey, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the requirements for the Minimum Wage as well as requirements for overtime pay, exemptions to the Minimum Wage Law as well as penalties for employers who violate this law.